ProgrammingHero1/B8A12-The-Final-Effort/Readme.md

  - assignment12_category_0006 has small updates in requirement, Check the requirement again from this repository
  - assignment12_category_0016 has small updates in Available Camps Page point 2, Check the requirement again from this repository
  - assignment12_category_0008 has small updates again, Check the requirement again from this repository
+ - assignment12_category_0000 has a small update in reuirement 6 (Search page), Check the requirement again from this repository